 People who find anyone under 21 drinking or possessing alcohol on their property must stop the activity.
 Those guilty of failing to do so face fines up to $500 and up to six months of jail.
 That’s for a first offense.
 A second violation may double those penalties.
 That is, fines up to $1,000 and up to one year of jail.

 Public intoxication is not illegal for those age 21 or older.
 Indeed, the state specifically protects the right of such individuals.

 But it’s illegal for a person under 21 to appear in public visibly intoxicated.
 Nor may they have a BAC over 0.02%, even if not driving.
 Penalties are jail for up to one year and fines up to $1,000.

 Missouri allows residents age 21 or over to produce up to 100 gallons of any alcohol annually for personal use.
 The alcohol can be beer, wine, or spirits.
-The state doesn’t tax it.
+Furthermore, the state doesn’t tax it.